-Two-thirds of Georgia’s children are not reading proficiently by the end of third grade.
+In 2013, two-thirds of Georgia’s children were not reading proficiently by the end of third grade.
 This has significant and long-term consequences for all Georgians, because low achievement in reading affects our economy, our safety, and our health.

 The end of third grade marks the critical time when children shift from learning to read to reading to learn.
 Children unable to make this shift face serious barriers for future learning, because they can’t grasp half of the printed fourth-grade curriculum and beyond, including math and science.
 As a result, these children fall even further behind.

 Children who can’t read proficiently by the end of third grade are more likely to experience poor health, have discipline problems, become teen parents, and drop out of high school.
 As adults, they’re more likely to spend time in prison, struggle with unemployment, and face shorter life expectancies.

 Georgia has struggled for years to improve our reading proficiency rate.
 The cost to our state is significant, and the cost to our children is incalculable.
 Everyone agreed—we needed a new approach.